-Disclosure: This website uses affiliate links.
-It means, if you decide to purchase anything, I may get a small commission at no extra cost to you.
-Also, Thanks for using my links.
-It helps a lot!
+Disclosure: We use affiliate links for monetization.
+If you purchase anything, we may get a small commission at no extra cost to you.
+It helps a lot, so Thank You!

 Would you like to enable author tracking on your WordPress website?

 It helps a lot if you have multiple authors on your website.